 Looking for ways to lighten the oven load this Thanksgiving?
-Try our rich herby Slow Cooker Thanksgiving Stuffing made right on the countertop!
+Try our rich herby Slow Cooker Thanksgiving Stuffing made right on the countertop in a crock pot!

 You could upgrade your kitchen this month to include double ovens and additional burners. *wink*

-And the beauty is, most of us have at least one crockpot hidden in our pantry.
+And the beauty is, most of us have at least one crock pot hidden in our pantry.
+Often two or three.

 Just imagine all the Thanksgiving side dishes that are potentially slow cooker-friendly.

-Because this stuffing recipe is made with all fresh ingredients, it’s important to season it well with salt.
+Because this crock pot stuffing recipe is made with all fresh ingredients, it’s important to season it well with salt.

 I like to sprinkle a generous amount of Diamond Crystal® Kosher Salt over the top to bring out the natural flavors in the other ingredients.